If you want to conquer the anxiety of life, live in the moment, live in the breath.~ Amit Ray

 Biologically speaking, the body is meant to get anxious, especially in a dangerous situation where the “fight or flight” response is activated compelling a person to take action, especially in potentially life-threatening situations.

-However, this same mechanism is triggered in stressful situations — such as getting up on stage to make a speech, during a nail-biting sporting event, before a major exam, or even walking down the aisle.
+However, this same mechanism is triggered in stressful situations — such as getting up on stage to make a speech, during a nail-biting sporting event, before a major exam, getting trolled on the internet, or even walking down the aisle.

 In short, when you’re feeling like a bag of nerves, that’s anxiety kicking in.